rliebig/config-files/README.md

 I like to setup my computers mostly the same, running Ubuntu Linux with i3 wm.
 But I am simply with manually setting them up, hence the use of ansible.

+This setup was heavily inspired by Vitaly Parnas Blog Post about ("Single-Tasking Workflow in Linux with DWM")[https://vitalyparnas.com/posts/2018/09/linux-single-tasking/].
+He goes much beyond was is done here to achieve clear focus while using his computer.

 There are also some helper scripts contained here to ensure that I can use similar capapbilities.

 - shortcut-script.py - is a small watchdog script for my macro keyboard so I can have some tasks on a special keyboard itself.